 - other approved projects

-- general administrative costs such as employee salaries, personnel costs, and office supplies
+- general administrative costs such as employee salaries and office supplies

 - grant writing or grant management costs